• HOME

 Here, you can observe how the women naturally dye the threads to make kimonos, scarves, traditional huipiles, blouses, and all sorts of handmade products.

-There are several other textile shops in town offering demonstrations and a wide range of handmade products you should also check out: Casa del Tejido y Tours, Batz’ Textiles, TinteMaya, and Lema Association.
+Several other textile shops in town offer demonstrations and a wide range of handmade products, which you can also check out: Casa del Tejido y Tours, Batz’ Textiles, TinteMaya, and Lema Association.

 3. Hike Up to Indian Nose Summit